as821/STM32-RTOS/README.md

 Written to support quadcopter flight control software on the STM32F411VET6.
 OS code size is about 70KB, CMSIS header files take up ~750KB.
 Size of OS when running depends entirely on the number of threads and the stack size.

+NOTE: code style is still a bit rough around the edges, since this is just a snapshot mid-development.
+From around this point, I forked off to work on quadcopter specific stuff (stabilization, motor control, bluetooth connection to controller, etc.) without significant changes to the OS code.
+Although not the cleanest, the code here is pretty short and straightforward.
+At some point, I plan to switch over to using the CMSIS defined constants more consistently throughout the code.

+Honestly, haven't had time to work on this due to graduate school applications, etc.  This summer maybe??
+Either way,  this is my first significant foray into the world of bare metal embedded OS, enjoy :)